-

 Program Description

-Advancing Girls’ Education and Skills (AGES) aims to increase access to education and job skills for more than 140,000 girls in Pakistan while cultivating an enabling environment that supports more young women in school, at work, and participating in their communities.
+Advancing Girls’ Education and Skills (AGES) aimed to increase access to education and job skills for more than 140,000 girls in Pakistan while cultivating an ecosystem of support to help adolescent girls thrive at school, in the workforce, and in their communities.

 Program Goals

-- Increase access to formal education and skills training to set girls up for success.
+- Increased access to formal education and skills training to set girls up for success.

-- Develop workforce readiness by promoting job training programs, partnering with the private sector, and preparing offices and businesses for young working women.
+- Developed workforce readiness by promoting job training programs, partnering with the private sector, and preparing offices and businesses for young working women.

-- Engage families and communities to encourage widespread acceptance of young women’s participation in the workforce.
+- Engaged families and communities to encourage widespread acceptance of young women’s participation in the workforce.

-- Apply data to support policies and practices associated with helping girls go to and stay in school and how social equity and inclusion boosts the local economy.
+- Applied data to support policies and practices associated with helping girls go to and stay in school and how social equity and inclusion boosts the local economy.